 Minor in Music

-The program provides a variety of coursework and performance study options to meet the needs of those considering a career in music or those planning to enter the profession.
-Students pursue the necessary skills and competencies through a carefully planned series of foundation and upper-level courses, tutorials and independent studies.
+The program provides a variety of coursework and performance study options to meet the needs of those considering a career in music and a flexible and inviting curriculum welcomes students from across all majors to take music courses.

 - MU 101 Introduction to Reading and Writing Music